 Although we usually utilize chops to enter into contracts, the designated legal representatives of each of our PRC subsidiaries and consolidated affiliated entities have the apparent authority to enter into contracts on behalf of such entities without chops and bind such entities.
-All designated legal representatives of our PRC subsidiaries and consolidated affiliated entities are members of our senior management earm who have signed employment agreenents with us or our PRC subsidiaries and consolidated affiliated entities are members of our senior management earm who have signed employment agreenents with us or our PRC subsidiaries and consolidated affiliated entities and experiments of the senior concloses and consolidated affiliated entities and experiment of approximate department of each of our subsidiaries and consolidated affiliated entities.
+All designated legal representatives of our PRC subsidiaries and consolidated affiliated entities are members of our senior management team who have signed employment agreements with us or our PRC subsidiaries and consolidated affiliated entities under which they agree to abide by various duties they owe to us.
+In order to maintain the physical security of our chops and chops of our PRC entities, we generally store these items in secured locations accessible only by the authorized personnel in the legal or finance department of each of our subsidiaries and consolidated affiliated entities.
 Although we monitor such authorized personnel, there is no assurance such procedures will prevent all instances of abuse or negligence.
 Accordingly, if any of our authorized personnel misuse or misappropriate our corporate chops or seals, we could encounter difficulties in maintaining control over the relevant entities and experience significant disruption to our operations.
-If a designated legal representative obtains control of the chops in an effort to obtain control over any of our PRC subsidiaries or consolidated affiliated entities, we or our PRC subsidiaries or otherwise seek legal redress for the violation of the representative's fiduciary duties to us, which could involve significant time and resources and divert management authority of the chops, apply for new chops with the relevant authorities, or otherwise seek legal redress for the violation of the raper duties to us, which could involve significant time and resources and divert management authority of the representative and acts in good faith.
+If a designated legal representative obtains control of the chops in an effort to obtain control over any of our PRC subsidiaries or consolidated affiliated entities, we or our PRC subsidiaries and consolidated affiliated entities would need to pass a new shareholder or board resolution to designate a new legal representative and we would need to take legal action to seek the return of the chops, apply for new chops with the relevant authorities, or otherwise seek legal redress for the violation of the representative's fiduciary duties to us, which could involve significant time and resources and divert management attention away from our regular business.
+In addition, the affected entity may not be able to recover corporate assets that are sold or transferred out of our control